Ranchers whose case sparked standoff may get grazing rights

 President Donald Trump pardoned the Hammonds in 2018, allowing them to be freed from federal prison.

 In a proposed decision made on Dec.
-31, the BLM said Hammond Ranches should be apportioned all available forage in the Bridge Creek area grazing allotments in the high desert of eastern Oregon.
+31, the BLM said Hammond Ranches should be apportioned all available forage in the Bridge Creek area grazing allotments in the high desert of eastern Oregon, covering about 26,000 acres.

 The federal agency cited the Hammonds’ “extensive historic use of these allotments, past proper use of rangeland resources, a high level of general need, and advantages conferred by topography.”